Electron-Beam-Welding

 In Electron-Beam-Welding, the power density of the beam of electrons, concentrated and focused, can reach the value of one hundred millions watts per square centimeter (ten elevated to the eighth power = 108 W/cm2), which is more than that of any other (non explosive!) continuous beam form of energy.

-Electrons are negative charged particles, and as such they are influenced and driven around by electromagnetic fields.
-This property permits the use of magnetic lenses to collimate and focus the beam, so that it will reach the target with the highest power concentrated in the smallest spot, and also permits the use of deflecting coils to manipulate the beam as needed.
+This property permits the use of magnetic lenses to converge and focus the beam, so that it will reach the target with the highest power concentrated in the smallest spot, and also permits the use of deflecting coils to manipulate the beam as needed.

 Tip!: Electron-Beam-Welding is most often performed in vacuum as a consequence of the fact that fast moving electrodes colliding with air or gas molecules could be rapidly dispersed, losing their energy, and become useless.